kv4D/ai_coach/README.md

 Fill in your data (age, weight, etc.) and you should be ready to use the bot.
 #### 2. Choose a menu action
-You can use bot with special bot commands (`/start', for example), they will be displayed in menu.
+You can use bot with special bot commands (`/start', for example), they will be displayed in the menu.

 ##### BOT COMMANDS
 |Command   	|Description   	|